amith-exe/NOKKUKOOLI/README.md

 - Member 2: Amith Biju - Cochin University College of Engineering Kuttanad

 ### Project Description
-NOKKUKOOLI turns the traditional concept of നോക്കുകൂലി into a humorous hardware and software sentinel agent.
-The agent demands കൂലി (kooli) simply for being present and watching you work—charging you for the sheer privilege of its observation rather than any actual labor.
+**NOKKUKOOLI** is a satirical hardware-and-software apparatus inspired by the notorious Kerala concept of **“നോക്കുകൂലി”** (*looking-on charges* or *gawking wages*), transplanted into the 2026 AI developer era.

+**NOKKUKOOLI (CITU-AI)** turns this idea into a ridiculous desktop coding-agent experience: **you pay the agent for watching you work, not for doing the work.**

+Instead of a union worker standing by and demanding payment, NOKKUKOOLI uses a **desktop robotic sentinel representing your coding agent**.
+The sentinel demands **കൂലി (kooli)** simply for allowing you to work.

-Pay the kooli via coin drop → the sentinel accepts payment, turns happy, and lets you work.
+**Drop a coin →** the sentinel becomes happy and lets you continue coding.
-Skip the kooli or trigger a violation → the sentinel goes into an angry inspection mode, raises its automated arms, cuts off power/status via LED indicators, and flags a violation.
+**Don't pay →** it becomes angry, raises its arms, and demands its kooli.
+**Try to bargain →** you can negotiate with the sentinel to reduce the demanded amount.

-The joke: the agent gets paid purely for watching you work while doing none of the heavy lifting.
+The result is an intentionally ridiculous combination of **AI, hardware, and Kerala's Nokkukooli satire**—a coding agent that gets paid for simply watching you work while doing none of the heavy lifting.

 ### The Problem (that doesn't exist)
-Software developers and terminal jockeys type away all day without paying proper tribute to local inspection culture.
-There is an absolute lack of physical surveillance demanding a mandatory gaze fee just for existing near a workstation.
+Modern coding agents are designed to do the work for developers, but nobody has built one that demands payment for simply watching them work.

+**Inspired by Kerala's satirical concept of നോക്കുകൂലി (Nokkukooli),** the challenge is to create a playful desktop system where a coding-agent sentinel demands kooli before allowing the developer to continue working.
+If the payment is skipped, the sentinel becomes angry and demands its due—while giving the developer the opportunity to bargain and negotiate the kooli.

+**The problem:** How can we turn the absurd idea of paying an agent simply for watching you code into an interactive hardware-and-software experience?

 ### The Solution (that nobody asked for)
 A desktop toy that acts as the coding agent's Nokkukooli representative.
 It collects the agent's കൂലി (kooli) through a coin drop and reacts to whether you pay.